 If the firmware crashes due to an error such as an impossible configuration that does not have a suitable error handling (one example on previous codes was setting a trigger wheel with two base teeth and two missing teeth, making a zero tooth trigger wheel), using the boot jumper will cause the firmware to look for a firmware update before checking any settings.
 This can often enable loading firmware to an MS3Pro when nothing else seems to work.
-To use the boot jumper, open the MS3Pro case and insert a paper clip across the two holes marked Boot on the back side of the MS3Pro Module board:
+To use the boot jumper, open the MS3Pro case and insert a paper clip across the two holes marked Boot (if there is nothing in the holes).